-As the federal agency responsible for the stewardship of the Port of Vancouver, we lead a number of initiatives to protect the lands and waters within our jurisdiction, including measures to protect and maintain the Fraser River as a key trade-enabling artery of the Vancouver gateway.
+As the federal agency responsible for the shared stewardship of the Port of Vancouver, the Vancouver Fraser Port Authority conducts annual maintenance dredging of the deep-sea channel on the Fraser River used by ships for Canada’s international trade.
+We fund and administer annual maintenance dredging and other port authority-led initiatives to protect and maintain the Fraser River as a key trade-enabling artery of the Vancouver gateway.

 What is dredging and why is it necessary?

 Dredging involves the careful removal of sediment and debris at the bottom of a body of water, such as a river, lake, or inlet.
 Each year when the snow melts, the Fraser River carries millions of tonnes of sediment like silt and sand, depositing some along its route and discharging approximately 20 million tonnes into the ocean each year.
 If left in the river, this sediment can cause issues such as: